Okipa/laravel-form-components/README.md

 Set select components in your forms.

-Auto generate options by providing a basic key/value array.
+Auto generate options by providing an associative value/label array.

-HTML select elements natively don't accept placeholder attributes, however the select component allows you to handle a placeholder-like option, which is a selected, disabled and hidden option that is prepended to the other ones.
+HTML select elements natively don't accept placeholder attributes, however the select component allows you to handle a placeholder-like option: a selected, disabled and hidden option that is prepended to the other ones.
 This placeholder will behave [as for the other components](#manage-label-and-placeholder).

 ```Blade
 @php($options = [1 => 'Laravel', 2 => 'Bootstrap', 3 => 'Tailwind', 4 => 'Livewire'])